DSC-McMaster-U/DSC-McMaster-U-Website/CONTRIBUTING.md

 project's developers might not want to merge into the project.

-Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements.

 Follow this process if you'd like your work considered for inclusion in the
 project: